MoiColl/Tree_of_life_2020/Week43/friday/README.md

 + Choosing a method for estimating dN and dS adapted to your dataset.
 + Testing for purifying selection versus selective neutrality and interpreting the tests results

-Before this session, to understand all the notation, read the section [4.2 Synonymous and Nonsynonymous Substitutions](https://www.megasoftware.net/mega1_manual/Distance.html).
+Before this session, to understand all the notation, read the section [4.2 Synonymous and Nonsynonymous Substitutions](https://www.megasoftware.net/mega1_manual/Distance.html) from MEGAX help and the section Rates of Substitution of Selected Alleles from Chapter 8 in Nielsen's and Slatkin's book, specially BOX 8.2 and 8.3.

 #### A. Examining patterns of substitution between a pair of sequences and using the large sample test